ShotaroTerato/costmap/README.txt

 Plugin Builder Results

-Your plugin CostaMap was created in:
+Your plugin CostMap was created in:
-    /home/tera/.qgis2/python/plugins/CostaMap
+    /home/tera/.qgis2/python/plugins/CostMap

 Your QGIS plugin directory is located at:
     /home/tera/.qgis2/python/plugins